 - For IAB-MT, reception of a BH RLF indication from SCG;

-- CPA/CPC execution failure.
+- CPA/CPC or subsequent CPAC execution failure;

+- SCG LTM cell switch failure.

 Upon SCG failure, if MCG transmissions of radio bearers are not suspended, the UE suspends SCG transmissions for all radio bearers and, if any, BH RLC channels, if the SCG failure is not triggered by SCG beam failure, and reports the SCGFailureInformation to the MN, instead of triggering re-establishment.
 If SCG failure is detected while MCG transmissions for all radio bearers are suspended, the UE initiates the RRC connection re-establishment procedure.